Suraj308/Daily-Log/README.md

 I might get the Idea more clearly.
 I have 3 projects afters this related to hand gesture in my mind - Dance remember, Model and sound and light - model maybe from d5 and finally well not accurate Idea of 3td but visual from hand like Naruto jutsu or doctor strange magic circle type of things.

+## Day7
+I wasn't able to code much today in the hand detection project as my Solutions is not showing in mp module.
+I need to use older version of python.
+If it is like this then i need to start another project of Web3.
+The 3rd Idea was of dance steps recognition.